thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 between a specific tab or window and which process its renderer might live in.]( figures/multi_process_multiple_tabs.png)

-You can read more about Chromium's multi-process architecture here - note that this document is old, so it's more Windows-centric and some of the details are out of date, but the basic design is still quite similar to today:
+You can read more about GTx Browser's multi-process architecture here - note that this document is old, so it's more Windows-centric and some of the details are out of date, but the basic design is still quite similar to today: